Turkey Pesto Meatloaf with Tomato Sauce

 - While it bakes, stir together the marinara sauce and balsamic vinegar and after 40 minutes use a pastry brush to brush it onto the meatloaf, until it’s completely covered with sauce.

-- Continue to bake, brushing with more sauce a few more times if you have some left, until a meat thermometer shows a temperature of 160F/71C.
+- Continue to bake, brushing with more sauce a few more times if you have some left, until a meat thermometer (affiliate link) shows a temperature of 160F/71C.
 I cooked my meatloaf for a total time of one hour and twenty minutes before it got to that temperature.

 - Serve hot.